tarantool/tarantool/doc/sphinx/book/connectors/index.rst

 The Tarantool API exists so that a client program can send a request packet to the server, and receive a response.
 Here is an example of a what the client would send for ``box.space[513]:insert{'A', 'BB'}``.
-The BNF description of the components is in file `doc/box-protocol.html`_.
+The BNF description of the components is in :ref:`iproto protocol`.
 A third-party contribution written in Lua for unpacking Tarantool messages is in file `Tnt-dissector`_.

 .. _Tnt-dissector: https://github.com/negram/Tnt-dissector/blob/master/tarantool.dis.lua

 .. _Language-specific drivers: `Connectors`_

-.. _doc/box-protocol.html: :doc:`../../dev_guide/box-protocol.rst`
+.. _doc/box-protocol.html: :doc:`/dev_guide/box-protocol.rst`

 .. container:: table